edniaj/centralised_exchange/README.md

 implement edge-triggered over level-triggered
 ## Design decisions

-Choosing level-triggered epoll over edge-triggered
+###Choosing level-triggered epoll over edge-triggered
+Potential busy loop when we user-authenticate while listening for orderbook updates Solve - Multi-thread the authentication and orderbook updates.
+Authentication will assign file descriptor that orderbook will listen from